ZhenyingZhu/StudyNotes/ASP.md

 ### Creating a project with visual studio

-1. ASP.NET Core Web Application: DutchTreat
+1. ASP.NET Core Web Application: DutchTreat.
-2. Choose Empty.
+2. Choose Empty project.
-3. uncheck: Configure for HTTPS
+3. Uncheck Configure for HTTPS.
+4. Only Program.cs and Startup.cs is created.
+They are same as a console app, which is listening on port 80.
+5. Choose IIS Express to run it.
+The DutchTreat option is same as run `dotnet run`.
+6. Choose the web browser (Edge).
+7. Check project properties: Debug: App URL: find the port.

+WebHost.CreateDefaultBuilder

 HERE